 The key to finding relevant keywords from this report to use for your blog is to search with more specific queries.
 For example, instead of “cooking,” use “vegan recipes.”
 Or “email marketing services” instead of “marketing.”

-How to find this type of keyword for your blog: Use an SEO tool like Ahrefs and filter the results.
+How to find this type of keyword for your blog: Use a tool like Ahrefs and filter the results.
 Set the monthly search volume filter to a minimum of 1,000 and the Keyword Difficulty filter to a maximum of 10.

 What these keywords are good for: These keywords should make up the bulk of your posts and be the main revenue-drivers for your blog.
 The key is to find a good amount of long-tail keywords with medium volume and low competition in your niche.
 If these keywords are preceded by terms like “how to” and “best,” you’re well on your way to finding a profitable niche and solving a pain point.

 The second type of keywords that I target are super high-volume terms that aren’t as easy to monetize but can bring in a lot of traffic.

 For example, take my post How to Make Money Online.

 - Target keyword: how to make money online

 - Monthly search volume: 103,000

 - Keyword difficulty: 55